-The Performance Management Committee (comprising Chair of Trustees, Vice Chair of Trustees and independent School Improvement Consultant) determine arrangements for setting pay and remuneration of the Chief Executive Officer.
-The Chief Executive Officer determines the arrangements for setting pay and remuneration of the remaining senior management team with reference to Trustees of The Greetland Academy Trust.
+The Performance Management Committee (comprising Chair of Trustees and independent School Improvement Consultant) determine arrangements for setting pay and remuneration of the Chief Executive Officer.
+The Chief Executive Officer determines the arrangements for setting pay and remuneration of the remaining senior management team with reference to the Chair of The Greetland Academy Trust.